xingwangzhe/astro-tips/README_EN.md

 [中文](README.md)
 # 🎨 Astro Tips - Beautiful Tip Blocks Integration

-> 🌟 Ported from [hexo-tips](https://github.com/xingwangzhe/hexo-tips), optimized for the Astro ecosystem
+> 🌟 Beautiful tip blocks for the Astro ecosystem

-**Make your content more engaging!** `astro-tips` is an easy-to-use Astro integration that creates 18 beautiful tip blocks in Markdown and MDX files with just a few lines of code.
+**Make your content more engaging!** `astro-tips` is an easy-to-use Astro integration that creates 16 beautiful tip blocks in Markdown and MDX files with just a few lines of code.

 ✨ **Key Features**
 - 🚀 Zero configuration, works out of the box
-- 🎨 18 built-in tip block types covering all use cases
+- 🎨 16 built-in tip block types covering all use cases
 - 🌙 Auto light/dark theme adaptation
 - 📝 Full Markdown syntax compatibility
-- ⚡ Lightweight, no performance impact
-- 🎯 Perfect TypeScript support
+- ✨ Simple and intuitive usage

 ## 📦 Quick Installation